kensanata/phoebe/README.md

 ## Dependencies

-Perl libraries you need to install if you want to run Gemini Wiki:
+Perl libraries you need to install if you want to run Phoebe:

 - [Algorithm::Diff](https://metacpan.org/pod/Algorithm%3A%3ADiff)
 - [File::ReadBackwards](https://metacpan.org/pod/File%3A%3AReadBackwards)